I-CV207/Pewlett-Hackard-Analysis/README.md

 1. Employees who are retiring by department in order to see the proportion of each one as it was done with the *retiring_titles* table.
 2. List of employees without the people who are retiring, which basically is the opposite of the table *unique_titles*, this way we can know how many people are remaining and get the proportion against the people who are retiring.
-3. List of employees without the people who are retiring, grouped by their title, to know the proportion of remaining personnel by title, this one could be used to compare it with *retiring_titles* an therefor have more information of wich positions are more critical to cover first.
+3. List of employees without the people who are retiring, grouped by their title, to know the proportion of remaining personnel by title, this one could be used to compare it with *retiring_titles* an therefore have more information of wich positions are more critical to cover first based on a coverage percentage.